strimzi/proposals/056-zk-kraft-migration.md

 ```

 The operator has to wait for the KRaft controllers being ready, the quorum to be formed and leader elected, then the migration process moves to the state of waiting for brokers to register.
+The current reconciliation ends.

+**_Status changes_**

 The FSM moves to a `WaitBrokersInMigration` state where the operator expects the user to ask for running the actual metadata migration.

-It means the operator has to enable the ZooKeeper migration on the brokers pool in order to actually start the migration (Phase 2).
+#### Phase 2: Rollback or Enabling the migration on the brokers

-From this state it's still possible to not move forward with the migration.
+At the beginning of this phase, it's still possible to not move forward with the migration.

+**_Preconditions__**

+The FSM is in the `WaitBrokersInMigration` state (as per `Kafka.status.migrationState` field).

+**_Trigger_**

-The user can delete the `KafkaNodePool` custom resource containing the definition of the KRaft controllers and remove the `strimzi.io/kraft-migration` annotation from the `Kafka` custom resource.
+The user deletes the `KafkaNodePool` custom resource containing the definition of the KRaft controllers and remove the `strimzi.io/kraft-migration` annotation from the `Kafka` custom resource.

+**_Actions_**

+The operator starts a reconciliation and, via the `KafkaReconciler` component, deletes the controllers pods.
+There is nothing to do with the brokers which are still configured to work with the ZooKeeper ensemble only.
+The current reconciliation ends.

+**_Status changes_**

 The FSM moves back to the `NoMigration` state (or null) actually exiting from the migration process and the operator upgrades `Kafka.status.migrationState` field accordingly.
-There is nothing to do with the brokers which are still configured to work with the ZooKeeper ensemble only.

-#### Phase 2: Enabling the migration on the brokers

-In the `WaitBrokersInMigration` state, the operator expects the user to ask for running the actual metadata migration.
+---

-In order to start the actual migration, the brokers need to be connected to the KRaft controllers and have the ZooKeeper migration enabled.
+Instead of rolling back, in order to start the actual migration, the brokers need to be connected to the KRaft controllers and have the ZooKeeper migration enabled.

+**_Preconditions_**

+The FSM is in the `WaitBrokersInMigration` state (as per `Kafka.status.migrationState` field) and the operator expects the user to ask for running the actual metadata migration.

+**_Trigger_**

-The user annotates the `Kafka` custom resource running the current ZooKeeper based brokers with `strimzi.io/kraft-migration: migration`.
+The the user applies the `strimzi.io/kraft-migration: migration` annotation on the `Kafka` custom resource running the current ZooKeeper based brokers.

+**_Actions_**

-This annotation drives the operator to update the brokers' configuration with the ZooKeeper migration flag enabled and with the new KRaft controllers quorum connection information as well.
+With the applied annotation, the operator starts a reconciliation and, via the `KafkaReconciler` component, updates the brokers' configuration with the ZooKeeper migration flag enabled and with the new KRaft controllers quorum connection information as well.

 ```shell
 # KRaft controller quorum configuration